 At Port Douglas we visit Flagstaff Hill for sweeping coastal views over Four Mile Beach, before our stop at Mossman Gorge for morning tea and an exploration of its rich natural and cultural history.
 Learn how Rainforest Aboriginal people lived and thrived here, explore underneath the shelter of the rainforest canopy and take a dip in the Mossman River’s pristine waters.

 After your choice of a restaurant quality lunch we continue to the banks of the Daintree River, where a river cruise highlights this remote rainforest’s abundance of wildlife, from cormorants feeding on the riverbanks, a bounty of butterflies or the imposing figures of the prehistoric estuarine crocodile.
 The Daintree Ferry escorts us into the Daintree Rainforest, which envelops our path to Alexandra Lookout before receding to offer panoramic sights of rainforest tumbling to sea.

 Walk Cape Tribulation Beach, unique in the world as the only place where two natural World Heritage sites meet, and absorb the contrast between ancient rainforest and teeming fringing coral reef.
 Kulki Boardwalk and Lookout rewards walkers with a bird’s eye view of this special place, a fitting end to our journey north.
-From here, it’s a scenic drive home with an essential stop to sample locally-made ice cream at Daintree Ice Cream Company—hopefully not the only thing from your two-day journey that leaves a sweet taste!
+From here, it’s a scenic drive home with an essential stop to sample home-made ice cream at a local Daintree Ice Cream Company (at own expense) —hopefully not the only thing from your two-day journey that leaves a sweet taste!

 Day 2 pick-up / drop-off times: